-This section concludes the patent by discussing the importance of safety and ethics in developing PI.
-The applicant argues that human values must be incorporated into the design of PI systems and that PI systems must be designed to behave ethically.
-The applicant also emphasizes the need for humans to guide the development of PI, and he warns that if humans do not act quickly to address the dangers of PI, then humanity could face an existential threat.
+Concluding Remarks: White Paper #10 discussed the importance of safety and ethics in developing PI.
+The author argues that human values must be incorporated into the design of PI systems and that PI systems must be designed to behave ethically.
+The author also emphasizes the need for humans to guide the development of PI, and he warns that if humans do not act quickly to address the dangers of PI, then humanity could face an existential threat.

-List of Diagrams
+Diagrams